 - Broadway is the street you want to be on.
 Very close to the Uzbekistan hotel, it is lined with trendy cafes, restaurants and fashion stores.
 Get your portrait sketched by very talented street artists who also sell paintings/ postcards that give you a sense of the country’s authentic culture and traditions.

 - The metro is also worth a visit if you have time, as it was built as a nuclear shelter.

 KHIVA (recommended stay 1 day)

-Khiva (pronounced Hiva), a 17th century city in Urgench, about a 2-hour flight from the capital, is an instragrammer’s dream.
+Khiva (pronounced Hiva), a 17th-century city in Urgench, about a 2-hour flight from the capital, is an Instagrammer’s dream.
 As a former caravan stop on the famous Silk Road, it has maintained its mystical charm of over 2500 years.

-What I loved most about it was its medieval architectural splendor that is a true depiction of magical realism, and its incredible history.
+What I loved most about it was its medieval architectural splendour that is a true depiction of magical realism and its incredible history.
 I discovered all of these through Makhi, a very passionate guide who told me stories about Khiva passed down to her by her grandmother.

 Things to do: